Can Having a Mental Disorder Lead to Drug Abuse?

 Still, if you have already begun abusing dangerous substances in order to cope with the symptoms of your disorder, you must seek treatment for both issues immediately.
 Behavioral therapy can be very beneficial in treating both addiction and substance abuse issues and other psychological illnesses.
 If both of these issues are treated at the same time, you will likely achieve a stronger recovery where neither issue leads to relapse than if they were treated separately.

-If you have more questions about mental disorders, how they affect one’s likelihood of substance abuse, and where you can find treatment for these issues, call today.
+If you have more questions about mental disorders, how they affect one’s likelihood of substance abuse, and where you can find treatment for these issues, call 888-647-0051 (Who Answers?) today.
 We can help.